Shahid718/Programming-Phase-field-in-Fortran/README.md

 # Programming-Phase-field-in-Fortran

-The repository shows the use of Fortran programming language for the phase-field methods.
-The codes are 2D.
-Model A and Model B examples are given; solidification of a single component alloy is also provided.
+The repository shows the use of Fortran programming language for the phase-field methods &mdash; model A, model B, and model C. The codes are 2D.
+Model A ( Allen-Cahn equation ), and Model B ( Cahn-Hilliard ) examples are given; solidification of a single component alloy is also provided.

 ![Output](images/modelAB.png)
 ___